 History and Physical

-Patients will report hair shedding, usually without other symptoms, with a relatively abrupt onset.
-By definition, in acute telogen effluvium, shedding lasts less than six months; often the period of shedding is much shorter.
-A careful history will identify a causative event (see etiology section) occurring approximately three months before the onset of the shedding (range from 1 to 6 months).
-Quite often the patient has fully recovered from the acute illness and fails to see the connection between the illness with the hair loss.
+Patients typically present with hair shedding, usually without other symptoms and with a relatively abrupt onset.
+By definition, the shedding in acute telogen effluvium lasts less than 6 months; often, the shedding period is much shorter.
+Obtaining a thorough history can reveal a causative event (refer to the list in the Etiology section for the conditions that may be considered) occurring approximately 3 months before the onset of the shedding.
+However, this timeframe could range from 1 to 6 months.
+Frequently, the patient may have completely recovered from the acute illness or identifiable incident and may not recognize the connection with the hair loss.[16]

-The physical examination is grossly normal, as it is difficult for the casual observer to appreciate the loss of hair volume.
-It can be helpful to compare the patient's current appearance with old pictures.
-If the patient presents during the acute shedding, a gentle pull test yields at least four hairs removed with each pull.
-However, if the patient presents after the acute shedding has passed, the pull test may be normal.
-Careful examination of the scalp will show an increased percentage of short anagen hairs growing close to the scalp.
+The physical examination is grossly normal, as it is difficult for the casual observer to appreciate the volume of hair loss.
+Comparing the patient's current appearance with old pictures can be beneficial (see Image.
+Telogen Effluvium in a Patient After Prolonged Crash Diet).
+If the patient presents during the acute shedding, a gentle pull test results in the removal of at least four hairs with each pull.
+However, if the patient presents after the acute shedding has passed, the pull test may yield normal results.
+A thorough examination of the scalp may reveal an increased percentage of short anagen hairs growing close to the scalp, and no scarring should be evident.

 Evaluation

-Usually, a careful history and physical examination are sufficient to diagnose telogen effluvium.
-Biopsy, if taken during the acute shedding phase (when the pull test is positive), can confirm an increase in the percentage of telogen hairs.
-If there is a concern for a hormonal condition (such as hypothyroidism), a chronic metabolic illness, or iron deficiency, testing for these conditions is indicated.[10][11]
+Typically, obtaining a detailed history and performing a thorough physical examination are sufficient for diagnosing telogen effluvium.
+If a biopsy is performed during the acute shedding phase (when the pull test is positive), it can confirm an increase in the percentage of telogen hairs.[15]
+Testing for underlying hormonal conditions, such as hypothyroidism; chronic metabolic illnesses; or iron deficiency is recommended if there are concerns about these conditions.[17][18]

 Laboratory Testing

-• Blood is more important to survival than hair, so the body will shed hair before red cell indices become microcytic.
+- Given the priority of blood for survival over hair, the body prioritizes shedding hair before red blood cell indices become microcytic.

-• Ferritin behaves as an acute-phase reactant, and inflammation can result in normal ferritin levels in an individual who is iron deficient.
+- Ferritin acts as an acute-phase reactant, and inflammation can result in normal ferritin levels in an iron-deficient individual.

 Syphilis